 Before choosing an investment option, you should consult a professional financial advisor for investment advice and financial planning assistance.
-Further plan information may be obtained directly from the investment fund sponsors.
+Further information on investment options available under the plan may be obtained directly Fidelity and/or TIAA.
 You should read the prospectus or other plan information carefully before investing.

-The Vanguard Target Retirement Funds offer “one-stop shopping”.
-They are low-cost Target Retirement Funds that correspond to a range of target retirement years or the year in which you will turn 65, and automatically rebalance between stocks and bonds to become more conservative as you approach retirement.
-The Target Retirement Funds are the plan’s Designated Default Investment.
+The Vanguard Target Date Retirement Funds are low-cost Target Date Retirement Funds that correspond to a range of target retirement years or the year in which you will turn 65, and automatically rebalance between stocks and bonds to become more conservative as you approach retirement.
+The Target Date Retirement Funds are the plan’s Designated Default Investment.
 These investments are available through Fidelity.
 If you would like to elect these funds, you will have to establish an account with Fidelity.

 Core Mutual Funds offer the flexibility to design a diverse portfolio without having to sort through many fund choices.
 Participants looking for a specific asset allocation or to complement their total portfolio of investments may be best suited to choose from among the Core Mutual Funds.
 These investments are available through Fidelity.
 If you would like to elect these funds, you will have to establish an account with Fidelity.

-Core Annuity Accounts offer the opportunity to receive the assurance of a lifetime income in retirement.
-Choose either an investment option that’s principal protected or one that takes on risk for greater potential rewards.
+Core Annuity Accounts – Choose either an investment option that’s principal protected or one that takes on risk for greater potential rewards.
 These investments are available through TIAA.
 If you would like to elect these funds, you will have to establish an account with TIAA.

-BrokerageLink is designed for willing investors who prefer to exercise more control over their investments.
-Opening a brokerage account allows you to continue to invest your retirement savings in mutual funds that are not included in Boston University’s core investment lineup.
+BrokerageLink – Opening a brokerage account allows you to invest your retirement savings in mutual funds that are not included in Boston University’s core investment lineup.
 While a brokerage account offers expanded flexibility, it comes with additional personal responsibility and risk.
 The University does not select or screen these investments; that task falls to you.
 These investments are available through Fidelity.
 If you would like to elect these funds, you will have to establish an account with Fidelity.

 To obtain a detailed description of the funds offered through Fidelity and TIAA, you should contact Human Resources.